don-tnowe/godot-wyvernbox-inventory/README.md

   - Crafting recipes are defined through an `ItemConversion` - can give you pre-determined results, randomized counts, or a fresh new from an `ItemGenerator`!
   - Use `ItemPattern`s to match one of several items in filters or recipes, like different fuel types with different efficiency!

-- Inventory view/entry filtering via the versatile `ItemPattern` classes!
+- Filter ground and inventory items via the versatile `ItemPattern` classes!
 - Tooltips extensible with the `TooltipProperty` class!